filipelsilva/dotfiles/README.md

 the status bar.
 Also, it only appears if more than one tab is open.
 The pane border status only appears if there is more than one pane.

+### screenrc

+Just a basic config to support 256 colors.
+Honestly, this file was just the excuse I made to try out screen, in the case I someday need to use it.

 ### vimrc

 This file's main objective was to be simple and portable (assuming a relatively